-You could create several holes when using a drill bit, depending on the diameter that is required and the thickness of the material.
-But for a counterbore and a countersink, They are hole drills, so the process created by them.
+You could create several holes when using a drill bit, depending on the required diameter and the thickness of the material.

-It is done to completely hide the entire length and axis of the fastener or screw in the countersunk hole or counterbore.
-Because of the difference in their cavity, (one is flat, and the other is angled), different materials are used for their fabrication.
+It is done to hide the entire length and axis of the fastener or screw in the countersunk hole or counterbore.

 Image 2: Countersink VS Counterbore